Last modified: February 24th, 2021

 For these artist-run home-grown “adoption sites”, there was no login, no accounts, no programmed gameplay.
 No, you had to engage in a sort of webpage-based roleplay.

 You would create a webpage – often a free Freewebs, Geocities, or Angelfire account – and decorate it as if it were the creature’s home.
 Upload a background texture of rocks, or water, or clouds, write up a few paragraphs of information and introduction, and drop in some transparent GIFs of food, toys, or environment pieces.
 MIDI versions of anime music were very commonly auto-played – I heard the Spirited Away theme many times, and music from the anime Slayers.
+Many of these sites were connected in webrings, an way of linking sites together by theme that only really existed in the 90’s.

 Some of the really active sites would provide “growth” for your creatures – after a certain number of days, you would be sent an updated graphic of your creature in a new phase of life (at your Yahoo or Hotmail email address, naturally).